denisdefreyne/monet/README.markdown

 `MOApplication` is the main class.
 It is responsible for creating a window (when using windowed mode) or managing the entire screen (when in fullscreen mode).
 It also contains the main game loop.

-Each application has a single model, which is a object that responds to a `tick` method.
+Each application has a single world, which is a object that responds to a `tick` method.
 This method indicates that the game state should move a step forward.

 Drawing is handled by `MOView`, which is meant to be subclassed for every kind of view. `MOView` also takes care of event handling.
-Views should base what they're drawing on the state of the model.
+Views should base what they're drawing on the state of the world.

 ### Starting the game

 1. Create a `MOApplication`
 2. Configure the application (`setScreenSize:`, `setFullscreen:`, ...)
-3. Set the model, if any (`setModel:`)
+3. Set the world, if any (`setWorld:`)
 4. Open the screen (`openScreen`)
 5. Create the content view (`setMainView:`)
 6. Enter runloop (`enterRunloop`)

-### Views
+### Drawing & views

 Drawing is handled by views.
 Each view is a `MOView` subclass that overrides `-drawRect:` to perform the actual drawing.(The `rect` argument is currently unused.)